 BU CareerLink is BU’s online Web-based system for internship and job listings.
 Although some organizations will be locally based, we do receive listings from employers all over the country.

 Each semester, we hold a Career Expo in the George Sherman Union at 775 Commonwealth Avenue.
 Employers from a variety of industries take part, looking to recruit BU students for open positions, including internships.
-We post the list of attending organizations on BU CareerLink ahead of time so you can research the companies and positions and prepare targeted questions.
+We post the list of attending organizations on BU CareerLink ahead of time so you can research the organizations and positions and prepare targeted questions.

 Undergraduates, graduate students, and alumni are invited to attend.

-If you’re familiar with or interested in a company, check their websites for internships.
+If you’re familiar with or interested in a particular organization, check their websites for internships.
 If they have programs, great, go ahead and apply.
 If not, write to them anyway, send your resume, and ask about internship positions.
 They might not have anything, and may not get back to you, but they might also be impressed by your initiative.